 5. Ensue the lid is tightly sealed and shake the jerry can vigorously to remix any pigment that has settled.
+Invert and rotate the container whilst shaking.
 Once thoroughly mixed, pour the contents into a suitable clean container such as a paint kettle.
 Make sure you can easily fit your brush into the container.